icta-tecaji/python-machine-learning-public/09_Time_Series_Forecasting/README.md

     - Forecasting the next timestep ✅
 - Forecast the daily closing price of GOOGL ✅

-### Forecasting with statistical models
-- knjiga + ostalo

-- Large-scale forecasting with deep learning
-    - samo uvod da razložimo da je to opcija

-### Example: Electrical usage
-- Getting started with power usage data ✅
-- Time series forecasting with ARIMA ✅
-    - Create training and testing datasets ✅
+### Modeling a moving average process
+- Defining a moving average process ✅
+- Forecasting a moving average process ✅
-    - Prepare the data for training ✅
+- Summary ✅
-    - Implement ARIMA

-- Time Series Forecasting with Support Vector Regressor